NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 separator_before_first_subentry         | String         | Indexes sometimes collapse an entry and the first subentry into a single line.
 For example, the entry _Clinton, William: presidency of_ is actually a main entry (_Clinton, William_) and the first subentry (_presidency of_).
 In this case, the `separator_before_first_subentry` would be the colon (:) xpath_occurrence_link                   | String         | xpath to find occurrences in an entry indicators_of_occurrence_range          | Array (String) | Character(s) used to indicate a range of pages in an index, e.g. 145-54.
-Needs to be an array because indexes are inconsistent in their use of punctation (sometimes using a mixture of hyphens, em dashes, and en dahses) documents                               | Array          | List of epubs associated with that particular indexpattern documents[...].id                       | Integer        | Internal id and primary identifier for each epub documents[...].title                    | String         | Title of the Epub
+Needs to be an array because indexes are inconsistent in their use of punctation (sometimes using a mixture of hyphens, em dashes, and en dahses) documents                               | Array          | List of EPUBs associated with that particular indexpattern documents[...].id                       | Integer        | Internal id and primary identifier for each EPUB documents[...].title                    | String         | Title of the EPUB